hoz-efa/hoz-efa.github.io/README.md

   - Clicking on these links dynamically loads the content in the main content area without reloading the page.

 - **Theme Toggle**:
-  - Click the theme toggle button (sun and moon icon) in the sidebar to switch between light and dark modes.
+  - Click the sidebar's theme toggle button (sun and moon icon) to switch between light and dark modes.
   - The selected theme is saved and applied on subsequent visits.

 - **Viewing Projects**: